 2. I'm not convinced that the stimulants in the product promote weight loss.

-I realize that the addition of the stimulant ingredients in the ACE formula may theoretically improve its effects ―maybe―but since the formula, itself, has never been tested, in peer reviewed research on humans, I feel its anyone's guess.
+I realize that the addition of the stimulant ingredients in the ACE formula may theoretically improve its effects ―maybe―but since the formula, itself, has never been tested, in clinical research on humans, I feel its anyone's guess.

 SABA And The FDA